 The school closures from Friday 20th March are placing the increased burden of childcare on parents, which is particularly difficult when they are already trying to work from home.
 They cannot go down the usual route of getting grandparents involved because of the increased risks of the virus among older people, and even key workers are being asked only to send their children into school if they really can’t manage to look after them at home.

-Many employers will, therefore, need to be even more flexible with staff who are parents, to see if they can work different or reduced hours and they can also now consider putting them on furlough.
+Therefore, many employers will need to be even more flexible with staff who are parents, to see if they can work different or reduced hours and they can also now consider putting them on furlough.

 Social distancing out of the home needs to be observed